IgniteUI/igniteui-documentation/topics/02_Controls/igPivotDataSelector/02_Adding/01_igPivotDataSelector_Adding_Using_the_MVC_Helper.md

 ### <a id="summary"></a>Adding igPivotDataSelector to an ASP.NET MVC application summary

-The `igPivotDataSelector` is a client-side component accompanied by an ASP.NET MVC helper that allows the component to be used in the CS/VB code of an MVC View.
+The `igPivotDataSelector` is a client-side component accompanied by an %%ProductNameMVC%% implementation that allows the component to be used in the CS/VB code of an MVC View.
 It allows also consuming data from the View’s Model (using `igOlapFlatDataSource`).
-When using the ASP.NET MVC helper for the `igPivotDataSelector`, there are two ways to bind it to data:
+When using the %%ProductNameMVC%% `igPivotDataSelector`, there are two ways to bind it to data:

 -   By configuring a data source.